 Does your Mercedes-Benz battery slowly drain?
-Battery is dead every morning?
+Is the battery dead every morning?
 Does the Mercedes-Benz battery die when you have the car parked overnight or leave it parked for a few days?
-This step by step guide will explain how to troubleshoot this problem, the basics of battery drain problems, why the battery dies overnight, most common trouble spots.
-You try to start your Mercedes-Benz and the car is either completely dead or this happens:
+This step-by-step guide will explain how to troubleshoot this problem, the basics of battery drain problems, why the battery dies overnight, most common trouble spots.
+You try to start your Mercedes-Benz, and the car is either completely dead, or this happens:

-Battery drains happen when electronic equipment (consumer units) are constantly drawing current from the battery while the car is parked.
-One simple example is when lights are left on overnight.
+Battery drains happen when electronic equipment (consumer units) constantly draws current from the battery while the car is parked.
+A straightforward example is when lights are left on overnight.
 But it’s not always as simple as that.
-While the electronic equipment in your car should not draw any current when the car is parked there are exceptions such as the security system in your car.
-Even those systems that stay on all the time, draw very little current typically less than 50 milliampere, and should not drain the battery.
+While the electronic equipment in your car should not draw any current when the vehicle is parked, there are exceptions, such as the security system in your car.
+Even those systems that stay on always draw tiny currents, typically less than 50 milliamperes, and should not drain the battery.

-A defective electrical system, Control Unit or a fault on the CAN Bus (Controller Area Network) are also causes that can cause your Mercedes-Battery battery to die.
+A defective electrical system, Control Unit, or a fault on the CAN Bus (Controller Area Network) also causes that can cause your Mercedes-Battery battery to die.

-To troubleshoot the current draw, you need a multimeter that can perform current reading.
+It would be best to have a multimeter to perform a current reading to troubleshoot the current draw.
 The multimeter should be able to read at least a 10 amp current.
-Multimeters are very inexpensive and be purchased for under $20.
-The Mastech Digital Multimeter is what we use in this guide, it is capable of reading currents and you can buy it online, click here to check price on Amazon.
+Multimeters are very inexpensive and are purchased for under $20.
+The Mastech Digital Multimeter is what we use in this guide, it is capable of reading currents, and you can buy it online, click here to check the price on Amazon.